-Spectrum’s Autism Drug Tracker provides interactive, curated information about hundreds of clinical trials for autism and related conditions.
-For details about how we filtered our data, please read the article announcing the drug tracker.
+Spectrum’s Autism Drug Trial Tracker provides interactive, curated information about hundreds of clinical trials for autism and related conditions.
+For details about how we filtered our data, please read the article announcing the tracker.
 For information on how to use the tracker, see below.

-The Autism Drug Tracker includes clinical trials from the ClinicalTrials.gov database, which was launched in September 2008.
+The Autism Drug Trial Tracker includes clinical trials from the ClinicalTrials.gov database, which was launched in September 2008.
 Our tracker includes placebo-controlled trials that are Phase 2 and higher, mainly because Phase 1 trials can vary greatly in their designs.
 Some drugs have been tested in combined Phase 1/2 trials, which our tracker similarly excludes.
 We also excluded trials based solely on behavioral interventions.

 We worked with clinicians and researchers, some of whom have designed and performed their own clinical trials for people with autism, to choose our data inclusion criteria.